 In addition to the EAP courses during the Fall and Winter semesters, the ELI features a number of special instructional programs.
 These include courses and workshops for graduate student instructors (GSIs) and three full-time summer intensive programs: English for Academic Purposes, English for Business Studies, and English for Legal Studies.
-Other special services include an ESL Speaking Clinic, ESL Writing Clinics, and ELI Conversation Circles Program.
+Other special services include Speaking Clinics, Graduate Writing Clinics for International Students, and the Conversation Circles Program.

 The Sweetland Writing Center offers a variety of writing courses and support for graduate students.
 Among their services and courses, Sweetland faculty offer skillful, supportive advice to graduate students as they draft their course papers, projects, and theses.
 They act as an interested outside audience, direct students to resources, and give specific suggestions about organization, disciplinary modes, evidence, clarity, grammar, and style.

 1310 North Quad